richmahn/en_tn/jos/front/intro.md

 #### Who wrote the Book of Joshua? ####

-The book does not indicate who wrote it, although there are several references in it to Joshua writing some things down.
-Traditional Judaism believes that Joshua wrote most of the book.
+The book does not indicate who wrote it.
+However, there are verses in the book that indicate that Joshua wrote some things down.
+Since ancient times, Jews have thought that Joshua wrote most of the book.

 ## Part 2: Important Religious and Cultural Concepts ##